Leave the Heavy Lifting and Red-Tape to Us

 There are many telltale signs that someone broke the law when these types of accidents occur.
 This includes when drivers run a red light or fail to stop for a stop sign, or turn into your car.
 There might not be any skid marks on the road because the other driver didn't slow down.
 Or the skid marks might be longer than normal due to the driver going too fast before trying to stop before the crash.
 Whatever the evidence is, we will not rest until we find the facts you need to succeed in your intersection accident case.

-Among the most serious car accidents we handle at our law firm, head-on collisions can leave people with permanent injuries or families devastated from the loss of a loved one.
+Among the most serious car accidents we handle at our law firm, head-on collisions can leave people with permanent injuries and families devastated from the loss of or injury to a loved one.
 This is especially true if both vehicles were traveling at a high speed.

 Head-on car accidents or collisions often happen because one driver crossed the center line and crashed straight into the other vehicle.
 Such accidents can occur for many reasons, including: